RBFS Overview

 RBFS provides a CLI and a rich set of commands that you can use to operate, configure, monitor, and manage the system and its various components.
 Using the RBFS CLI, you can configure static IPv4, IPv6, MPLS, and multicast routes.

-In addition to the CLI, RBFS also offers industry-standard tools and utilities such as RESTCONF.
+In addition to the CLI, RBFS also offers industry-standard tools and utilities such as RESTCONF/YANG.

 The Operational State API daemon (opsd) provides the operation state of the system.
 It forms a stable contract between RBFS and network management systems and inspects the operational state of the device to diagnose and troubleshoot problems.